HealthCatalyst/Fabric.Cashmere/guides/styles/trademarks.md

 Do not use trademarked terms as nouns—only use as an adjective.
 For example:

--   **Yes:** The HAS™ conference… or The CORUS™ Suite
+-   **Yes:** The HAS® conference… or The CORUS™ Suite
--   **No:** HAS™ is an awesome conference.
+-   **No:** HAS® is an awesome conference.
 CORUS™ is more than some outdated cost system.

 &nbsp;